rain8128/SHA1/README.md

 int SHA1Update(SHA1Context* Ctx, const BYTE buf[], unsigned int length);
 ```

-This function accepts an array of octets `buf` as the next portion of the message. `length` is a length of `buf`.
+This function accepts an array of octets `buf` as the next portion of the message. `length` is the length of `buf`.

 #### SHA1Result